Skip to main content

 With regard to amendment No. 13, the new section 179A(4) proposed by the Government provides that sections 138 to 140, inclusive, of the Local Government Act 2001 shall not apply in respect of development that is intended will be exempt from the Part 8 approval process.
 In this regard, section 138 requires a chief executive to inform elected members prior to commencing any works of the local authority.
 Section 139 enables elected members by resolution to instruct the chief executive to not proceed with the works informed under section 138.
 Section 140 enables the elected members by resolution to instruct the chief executive to undertake any particular act or function it feels is required to undertake the functions of the local authority.
 These provisions are disapplied in the proposed new section 179A providing for the exemption from the Part 8 planning approval process for qualifying housing developments.
 If the amendment was accepted, it would completely undermine and negate the new section 179A provisions, such that they would have no effect with the party 8 process effectively remaining in place for the purpose of approving housing developments proposed by the chief executive.
 Accordingly, I cannot accept the amendment.

 In amendment No. 14, the definition of "housing development" that applies to development works and supporting infrastructure and facilities that will come within the scope of the scheme and that can be undertaken for the purposes of providing the necessary housing under the scheme is intended to cover development and infrastructure that is necessary and ancillary to houses being constructed under the provision.
 The establishment of the construction of primary and secondary roads as referred to in the amendment goes beyond the scope of the housing and development that is covered by this measure.
-The provision of such roads as a subject of separate process involving the local authority, the National Transport Authority and other key stakeholders.
+The provision of such roads is the subject of a separate process involving the local authority, the National Transport Authority and other key stakeholders.
 Therefore, I cannot accept this amendment.

-Finally, on amendment No. 15, the provision of appropriate cycling and pedestrian infrastructure are among the key considerations taken into account in development of housing schemes.
-Pedestrian footpaths are standard in all developments and while appropriate cycling infrastructure, including cycle lanes and stands for bicycles, are increasingly being taken into account by local authorities in the assessment of schemes and the determination of planning applications generally, it may not be possible to provide cycle lanes in all housing schemes due to space restrictions and, accordingly, I cannot accept the amendment.
+Finally, on amendment No. 15, the provision of appropriate cycling and pedestrian infrastructure is among the key considerations taken into account in development of housing schemes.
+Pedestrian footpaths are standard in all developments and while appropriate cycling infrastructure, including cycle lanes and stands for bicycles, is increasingly being taken into account by local authorities in the assessment of schemes and the determination of planning applications generally, it may not be possible to provide cycle lanes in all housing schemes due to space restrictions and, accordingly, I cannot accept the amendment.

 I thank the Minister of State for his response to my amendments.
 I would have liked more elaboration on the Government’s amendments because the proposals that the Government is putting forward will have significant consequences.
-While my amendments to the amendments have been addressed, but when the Minister of State has the opportunity to come in again, he might elaborate on what the Government is doing with its different amendments.
+While my amendments to the amendments have been addressed, when the Minister of State has the opportunity to come in again, he might elaborate on what the Government is doing with its different amendments.

 This is coming in the context of the turnaround times.
 It is regrettable that we are only having a Report Stage debate so I am conscious that I will only get to speak once and we will not get to go back and forth constructively or try to refine these amendments so that we can ensure that this section is doing the best that it can because the way that this whole process has been done has been where these massively significant changes by the Government, including significant changes to Part 8, and significant removals of powers of local authority members have been brought in as an amendment in the Dáil after we already had our Fourth Stage scrutiny in the Seanad.
 They, therefore, have benefited neither from pre-legislative scrutiny nor from proper scrutiny in this House.
 That is why we find ourselves with only opportunity to speak to them.
 I do not believe that is an adequate or acceptable legislative process.